FedEx rises on chatter Ackman may buy stake

 A $1 billion investment would get Ackman a 3.2 percent stake in FedEx, based on the company's market value of $31.32 billion as of July 8.

-Ackman has been investing in transport companies and fought a bitter proxy battle last year to overhaul Canadian Pacific (CP.TO), Canada's No. 2 railway.
+Ackman has been investing in transport companies and fought a bitter proxy battle last year to overhaul Canadian Pacific , Canada's No. 2 railway.

 FedEx shares were up 7 percent at $105.94 in heavy afternoon trading on the New York Stock Exchange.
 UPS shares were up 3 percent.